 The following cover letter example demonstrates how to effectively address employment gaps while highlighting your strengths and enthusiasm for the role.

-- Strong opening statement: The cover letter begins with a compelling statement about the importance of adaptability and innovation, setting a positive and forward-thinking tone.
+- Strong opening statement: The cover letter starts with a strong point on adaptability and innovation.
+This sets a positive and forward-thinking tone.

-- Highlights relevant experience: The letter emphasizes past accomplishments and specific projects, showcasing the candidate’s skills and ability to deliver results.
+- Highlights relevant experience: The letter shows past achievements and key projects.
+It highlights the candidate’s skills and their ability to achieve results.

-- Shows enthusiasm for the role: The candidate expresses excitement about re-entering the workforce and aligns their values with the company’s mission.
+- Shows enthusiasm for the role: The candidate is eager to return to work and aligns with the company’s mission.

-- Proposes next steps: It ends with a clear call to action, suggesting a meeting to discuss how the candidate can contribute to the company’s success.
+- Next steps: It concludes with a clear call to action.
+It suggests a meeting to talk about how the candidate can help the company’s success.

 Key takeaways